animatlabs/animatlabs.github.io/_posts/2024-01-12-interesting-enhancements-cs12.md

 C# 12 introduces a streamlined approach to class and struct construction with the advent of primary constructors, significantly reducing the verbosity traditionally associated with object initialization.

 This new feature **allows constructors to be declared directly within the type's declaration line**, making it applicable to classes, structs, record classes, and record structs.
-It’s particularly effective for initializing fields or properties directly with constructor parameters, thereby facilitating a more straightforward dependency injection.
+It's particularly effective for initializing fields or properties directly with constructor parameters, thereby facilitating a more straightforward dependency injection.

 ```c#
 public class User(string firstName, string lastName, int age, List<Role> roles)